 Jane Meredith Adams

 Jane is a senior reporter covering student health at EdSource Today.
 Her work with data journalist John C. Osborn on “How Vaccinated are California Kindergarteners” won first place in data reporting from the Education Writers Association in 2014.
 Jane is a former staff reporter for the Boston Globe.
 She is also the co-author of The Last Time I Wore a Dress (Putnam/Riverhead), the story of a teenage girl’s journey through the mental health system.
 The book won a Lambda Literary Award.
 Previously, she was a contributing editor at Health and Parenting.
 She has reported for the Washington Post, Los Angeles Times, Miami Herald, Chicago Tribune, Dallas Morning News, Philadelphia Inquirer, Newsday, Baltimore Sun and other publications.
 Prior to joining EdSource, she worked for five years at a K-8 school in Oakland.
 She holds an A.B. in government from Harvard University and an M.A. in English and an M.F.A. in Writing from San Francisco State University.
+She has been a USC Annenberg Health Journalism Fellow.

 All posts by Jane Meredith Adams